Fear of public speaking? Who? Me? Yes you...

 This challenges your confidence and even your self-esteem and this is why you think you are afraid of public speaking.

-But once you get past this, you can begin to address your fears at a bigger level, expose them for what they are, cement your confidence and chase any fear of public speaking right out of your life.
+But once you get past this, you can begin to address your fears at a bigger level.
+You can expose them for what they are, and build your confidence even before you speak.

 It's really part of your self development And that's what I want to help you with.